 When the U.S. Postal Service began delivering packages in 1913, it didn’t take long for people to realize that it was cheaper to mail their children than it was to buy them train tickets.
 One such couple, Mr. and Mrs. Jesse Beauge of Glen Este, Ohio, paid $15 cents in stamps to send their son to his grandmother’s house.
 If this sounds a little foolish, not to worry: the couple also insured their son for $50.

-It didn’t take long for the Postal Service to outlaw the practice of shipping children, but certain Postmasters were inclined to be lenient.
+It didn’t take long for the Postal Service to outlaw the practice of shipping children.
+However, certain Postmasters were inclined to be lenient.
 During this time period, one couple even successfully mailed a 14 lb baby to its grandma.
-Finally, in 1915, the straw that broke the camel’s back came when May Pierstorff, just shy of her 6th birthday, was over 73 miles away to her grandparents’ house.
+Finally, in 1915, the straw that broke the camel’s back came when May Pierstorff, just shy of her 6th birthday, was sent over 73 miles away to her grandparents’ house.
 After that, the Postal Service declared an all-out ban on child delivery.
-Neither rain, nor wind, nor driving snow will stop the delivery of the mail.
-Nor, apparently, will disgusting items; heavy items; bizarre items; or the fact that the item is a living human being.
-Here are some of the strangest things people have successfully sent through the mail.

 80,000 bricks